peterjezik/canner/README.md

 	};

-into the canner() function invoked on elements of your choice, e.g.
+into the `canner()` method invoked on elements of your choice, e.g.

 	$("textarea").canner(messages);